Mohsnmonji/Political-Terror/README.md

 ### Instructions

-For instructions on how to run the R code for the app, please refer to the `Instructions.Rmd` or `Instructions.pdf` files in this repository.
+For instructions on how to run the R code for the app, please refer to the `Instructions.Rmd` file in this repository.

 ### License